First Cosmological Constraints from the Joint Analysis of Galaxy Clustering and the Kinetic Sunyaev-Zel'dovich Effect: Introduction

 \section{Introduction}

-To explain the accelerated expansion of the universe~\citep{Riess1998,Perlmutter1999}, numerous theoretical models incorporating dark energy or modified gravity have been developed~\citep{Clifton2012,Brax2018}, which exhibit mutual degeneracies.
-Breaking this degeneracy requires simultaneously measuring the cosmic expansion and the structure growth histories~\citep{Weinberg2013,Joyce2016,Koyama2016}.
-The expansion history can be measured adopting distance measurement methods such as standard candles~\citep{Riess2022}, standard rulers~\citep{Eisenstein2005}, standard sirens~\citep{Abbott2017}, standard shape~\citep{Alcock1979,LiXD2016}, time-delay techniques~\citep{Wong2020,Treu2022}, among others.
-Information about the structure growth can be derived from the weak lensing phenomena~\citep{Bartelmann2001,Hoekstra2008,Kilbinger2015} and the cosmic peculiar velocity field~\citep{Hamilton1998}.
+To explain the accelerated expansion of the Universe~\citep{Riess1998,Perlmutter1999}, numerous theoretical models incorporating dark energy or modified gravity have been developed~\citep{Clifton2012,Brax2018}, which exhibit mutual degeneracies.
+Breaking this degeneracy requires simultaneously measuring the cosmic expansion and structure growth histories~\citep{Weinberg2013,Joyce2016,Koyama2016}.
+The expansion history can be measured by adopting distance measurement methods such as standard candles~\citep{Riess2022}, standard rulers~\citep{Eisenstein2005}, standard sirens~\citep{Abbott2017}, standard shapes~\citep{Alcock1979,LiXD2016}, time-delay techniques~\citep{Wong2020,Treu2022}, among others.
+Information about structure growth can be derived from weak-lensing phenomena~\citep{Bartelmann2001,Hoekstra2008,Kilbinger2015} and the cosmic peculiar velocity field~\citep{Hamilton1998}.

-Both histories can be probed through galaxy clustering analysis.
+Both histories can be probed through galaxy clustering (GC) analysis.
 The expansion history is measured via the Alcock-Paczyński (AP) effect~\citep{Alcock1979}, while the growth history is detected through redshift-space distortions (RSD)~\citep{Kaiser1987}.
-The RSD effects manifest as anisotropic galaxy clustering in redshift space, induced by the cosmic peculiar velocity field~\citep{Peacock2001,Guzzo2008,Samushia2012,Alam2017,Gil-Marin2020}.
-The same velocity field also generates the kinetic Sunyaev--Zel'dovich (kSZ) effect, a secondary CMB anisotropy resulting from the inverse Compton scattering of CMB photons off free electrons with bulk peculiar motion~\citep{kSZ1970,kSZ1972,kSZ1980}.
+The RSD effects manifest as anisotropic GC in redshift space, induced by the cosmic peculiar velocity field~\citep{Peacock2001,Guzzo2008,Samushia2012,Alam2017,Gil-Marin2020}.
+The same velocity field also generates the kinetic Sunyaev--Zel'dovich (kSZ) effect, a secondary cosmic microwave background (CMB) anisotropy resulting from the inverse-Compton scattering of CMB photons off free electrons with bulk peculiar motion~\citep{kSZ1970,kSZ1972,kSZ1980}.
 In this work, we study the cosmological constraints derived from the synergy of these two complementary probes.